Dosenpfand/ctf-writeups/writeup_2022_saarCTF_bytewarden.md

 The application was reachable over plaintext HTTP on port 1984 and its source code was located in `/home/bytewarden`.
 Additionally, to the source code, network captures of requests opposing teams where executing, could be used as resources.

 ## Analysis Steps
-Note: This write-up focuses on only one vulnerability of the application.
-There are at least three other ones, two of them described in the [saarCTF official git repo](https://github.com/saarsec/saarctf-2022/tree/master/bytewarden/exploits) and one of them described in a write-up by my teammates.

 We started to analyze the service by skimming through the source code files.
 As none of us had any previous experience with Django it proofed difficult to spot unusual code parts.

 We noticed that most values that are saved in the database, an [SQLite](https://www.sqlite.org/index.html) database located at `/home/bytewarden/bytewarden/db.sqlite`), were encrypted by a simple scheme: First they where XORed with the username and subsequently Base64 encoded.
 This happens on the client side via Javascript using the function [`submit_form()`](https://github.com/saarsec/saarctf-2022/blob/1cdae5252e5b702f07833df0104dbe39751d8670/bytewarden/service/bytewarden/bytewarden/static/crypto.js#L46).

-TODO: where are the flags placed

 Finally, we found a suspicious function in the `TimingMiddleware` class in the file [`bytewarden/bytewarden/utils.py`](https://github.com/saarsec/saarctf-2022/blob/1cdae5252e5b702f07833df0104dbe39751d8670/bytewarden/service/bytewarden/bytewarden/utils.py#L39):